oaeproject/3akai-ux/README.md

 5. Open a browser and type "http://localhost:8080/dev" into the address bar

 Done.
-Now you have a the latest stable kernel with latest stable UX code (from Maven repo) running on your local machine.
+Now you have the latest kernel with the latest stable UX code (from Maven repo) running on your local machine.

 If you would like to do UI/UX development you will need to additionally to the following: